geodaftw/EZ-CNC/README.md

 * Agent tokens (for individual commands from server)
 * Get a shell (via script?)
 * sqlite database on server
-* Modulate Server port (Allow changing of port after running)
-* Have the server screen display key information (Current Server port, number of agents checked in online/offline), last command run, port number for each agent, etc)
+* Have the server screen display key information (Current Server port, number of agents checked in online/offline), last command run, port number for each agent, etc) - WORK IN PROGRESS
 * Generate a unique agent ID
 * AGENT: unique ID for each agent